Vaccine Access at SHCS

 - Sharing towels or unwashed clothing

-- Respiratory secretions through prolonged face-to-face interactions (the type that mainly happen when living with someone or caring for someone who has MPOX)
+- Respiratory secretions through prolonged face-to-face interactions (the type that mainly happen when living with someone or caring for someone who has mpox)

-MPOX is NOT spread through:
+Mpox is NOT spread through:

 - Casual conversations

-- Walking by someone with monkeypox, like in a grocery store
+- Walking by someone with mpox, like in a grocery store

-Scientists are still learning if MPOX can be spread through:
+Scientists are still learning if mpox can be spread through:

 - Contact with people who have no symptoms (we think people with symptoms are most likely to spread it, but some people may have very mild illness and not know they are infected)

-MPOX symptoms usually start within 2 weeks (but can be up to 3 weeks) after exposure to the virus.
+Mpox symptoms usually start within 2 weeks (but can be up to 3 weeks) after exposure to the virus.
 Usually, people are only thought to be contagious when they have symptoms and until all sores, including scabs, have healed and a fresh layer of skin has formed.
 This can take several weeks.
 Researchers are still trying to understand if the virus can spread from someone who has no symptoms.

-People with MPOX may experience all or only a few of these symptoms:
+People with mpox may experience all or only a few of these symptoms:

-- MPOX might start with symptoms like the flu, with fever, low energy, swollen lymph nodes, and general body aches.
+- Mpox might start with symptoms like the flu, with fever, low energy, swollen lymph nodes, and general body aches.

 - Within 1 to 3 days (sometimes longer) after the appearance of fever, the person can develop a rash or sores.
 The sores will go through several stages, including scabs, before healing.
 They can look like pimples or blisters, and may be painful and itchy.